-- At least 15 credits of upper-level courses in the major must be completed at UW-Parkside.
-PHIL 405 and 410 Seminar for Majors in Philosophy, and 496 Directed Study and 499 Independent Study do not count toward these 15 credits. - A total of no more than 6 credits of PHIL 496 Directed Study and 499 Independent Study, will count toward the major.
-No more than 2 credits of PHIL 405 will count toward the major. - 4.
-A grade of C-minus or higher is required in any course to be counted toward the major. - A 2.50 or better GPA in courses counting toward the major is required.
+- 2. At least 15 credits of upper-level courses in the major must be completed at UW-Parkside.
+PHIL 405 and 410 Seminar for Majors in Philosophy, and 499 Independent Study do not count toward these 15 credits. - 3.
+A total of no more than 6 credits of PHIL 499 Independent Study, will count toward the major.
+No more than 2 credits of PHIL 405 will count toward the major. - A grade of C-minus or higher is required in any course to be counted toward the major. - A 2.50 or better GPA in courses counting toward the major is required.
 Not all philosophy courses taken need be counted toward the major. - 6.
-In the junior and senior years, philosophy majors must take PHIL 405 or 410 Seminar for Majors in Philosophy - and in connection with PHIL 410, they must each present a paper before a joint meeting of the department and the Parkside Philosophical Society and complete a portfolio of work done at UW-Parkside demonstrating competence in the presentation and evaluation of philosophical issues. - 7.
+In the junior and senior years, philosophy majors must take PHIL 405 or 410 Seminar for Majors in Philosophy. - 7.
 All majors are required to complete two courses, one at the 300 level, in each of three of the following four areas: (1) ethics, value theory; and social and political thought; (2) the history of philosophy; (3) metaphysics and philosophy of mind; and (4) epistemology and the philosophy of science.
 No course may be used to cover two areas at once.
 The department will sometimes assign courses to different areas depending on their topics, and majors will be informed of such assignments in advance.